What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 You might not know this information at the moment, but it should come up at some point.
 Even when you don't know everything going on in your partner's head, the points below will still influence the situation.

 - Do they feel they're socially awkward?
 Assuming they have legitimate weaknesses, are they totally aware of them, only somewhat, or seemingly oblivious?
-One thing to keep in mind is that sometimes the people with the weakest interpersonal skills don't have the knowledge or self-awareness to accurately judge where they stand.
+Sometimes the people with the weakest interpersonal skills don't have the knowledge or self-awareness to accurately judge where they stand.

 - How would they describe the situation to someone else?
 Does it line up with how you see it?